 Too many toxins or low quality substances in our systems will make us feel poorly and can lead to ill health, premature aging, disease, and pain.
 This can range from excessive amounts of junk food or toxic cleaning supplies to pesticide exposure or high levels of air pollution.
 Usually, our body is an efficient machine when eliminating toxins, but from time to time it is helpful to assist by using herbs.

-For those who are low in iron, while they still are able to take Bloodroot Plus to aid in cleansing their blood, they should be building their blood by eating iron rich foods such as blue, black, and red fruits and vegetables; leafy greens such as kale, dandelion greens, or rhubarb; seaweed such as dulse; red meat and liver pate.
+For those who are low in iron, begin building up blood by eating iron rich foods such as blue, black, and red fruits and vegetables; leafy greens such as kale, dandelion greens, or rhubarb; seaweed such as dulse; red meat and liver pate.
 Also, be sure to consult your health practitioner before beginning a blood detox.